Last updated: 05/1/2019

 Addiction and Family Roles

 When it comes to addiction, unhealthy family roles develop and codependency sets in, creating even more dysfunction.
-If you’re addicted to drugs and alcohol and ready to get sober, call 800-654-0987 now to learn more about your treatment options.

 - The Addict: The addict acts selfishly and his or her behaviors impact the rest of the family and how they interact with one another.